 General Lee retains his own Public Relations Counsel.
 Further information may be obtained, upon polite request, by calling 770-972-6643.
 Beau is also featured on the website – yellowrivergameranch.com.

-General Lee resides at The Yellow River Game Ranch along with six hundred other animals and birds indigenous to Georgia.
+General Lee resides at The Yellow River Game Ranch along with hundreds of other animals and birds indigenous to Georgia.
 The 24 acre people-friendly animal preserve is open seven days a week; and is located just 2 1/2 miles past Stone Mountain on Highway 78 East, in Gwinnett County.
 The Game Ranch recently celebrated its 50th year of providing “nose-to-nose” family entertainment and Beau’s 33rd year of weather forecasting.